BlackArsenic88/ai-factory/README.md

 This project is licensed under a dual license.
 You are free to use, modify, and distribute this software with attribution for personal or research use, but must open source modifications to the community.
 Integration into closed source, commercial proprietary systems requires a low cost annual subscription and license fees.
 See license.txt for details.

 # Contact📬
-- Are you ready for production-ready pipelines and infrastructure to evolve your business?
-- Looking for customizable modules that can be adapted to specific business problems?
-- Do you need proven scalability and revenue impact, all aligned with enterprise-grade standards, KPIs/OKRs, and real-world use cases?
 - For enterprise consulting, partnerships, or custom AI/ML software engineering solutions contact:
 - Name: Abraham Doe
 - Curriculum Vitae: [CV](https://blackarsenic88.github.io/vita/)
 - LinkedIn: [Profile](https://linkedin.com/in/abraham-doe-994b3837a)
-- Email: abrahamdoe@gmail.com
 - Calendar: [Schedule Consultation](https://calendly.com/abrahamdoe/new-meeting)
 - GitHub: [Portfolio](https://github.com/BlackArsenic88?tab=repositories)